PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Experiments

 \PAR{Results} The test results of the Radar RobotCar are presented in Table~\ref{tab:result_radar_robotcar}.
 Following the plotting style of relocalization work \cite{Huang2019PriorEnvironments}, the trajectories of FULL7 and FULL8 of DCP, MapNet, AtLoc, and PointLoc are shown in Fig.~\ref{fig_RobotCar}.
-PointLoc is much better than the LiDAR point cloud retrieval-based approach PointNetVLAD in terms of accuracy, which proves the effectiveness of our proposed network.
+The PointLoc improves the LiDAR point cloud retrieval-based approach PointNetVLAD by 46.47\% in translation and 70.45\% in rotation, which proves the effectiveness of our proposed method.
 As seen from Table~\ref{tab:cp_pl_pv}, PointLoc can satisfy real-time operation and the storage space is small.
 The inference time is around 0.1sec, which means that by using this system, the real-time localization is achievable at 10 Hz.
 This indicates that PointLoc is better than existing point cloud retrieval-based approaches for relocalization.
-Moreover, PointLoc outperforms DCP significantly, which reveals that the proposed embedding neural network can effectively learn meaningful features for relocalization.
+Moreover, The PointLoc improves the DCP with PointNet by 29.46\% in translation and 37.80\% in rotation, which reveals that the proposed embedding neural network can effectively learn meaningful features for relocalization.
+For DCP with DGCNN, the whole neural network is difficult to train and requires large computational resources due to the large number of points and the essence of the graph architecture.
 Furthermore, the proposed PointLoc consistently outperforms the camera relocalization baselines by a large margin.
-The results demonstrate that instead of utilizing RGB images as the sensory input, LiDAR point cloud can significantly improve the relocalization accuracy.
+For the best performance of deep camera relocalization, the PointLoc improves the AtLoc by 66.86\% in translation and 78.83\% in rotation.
+These results demonstrate that instead of utilizing RGB images as the sensory input, LiDAR point cloud can significantly improve the relocalization accuracy.
 Our pose predictions are even better than the sequential approaches like MapNet.
 In addition, the variance of learning-based camera relocalization is much larger than our approach.
-Therefore, PointLoc can have stable estimation across the test dataset, which indicates that the point cloud relocalization method is more robust than the visual relocalization.
+Therefore, the PointLoc can have stable estimation across the test dataset, which indicates that the point cloud relocalization method is more robust than the visual relocalization.